YahavGerhard/chacha20-hardware-accelerator/README.md

 * **Block Counter (32-bit):** Increments for each new 64-byte block, allowing random access and preventing keystream repetition across large data streams.
 * **Nonce (96-bit):** A "Number Used Once" to ensure unique ciphertexts even if the same key is reused for different messages.

 **The Encryption Flow:** Once initialized, the algorithm scrambles this matrix through 20 rounds of intense ARX mixing.
-The original state is then mathematically added to the scrambled result to produce a 512-bit pseudo-random keystream.
+The original state is then mathematically added to the scrambled result to produce a 512-bit keystream.
 Finally, this keystream is XORed with the incoming plaintext to generate the ciphertext.
+Because this is a symmetric stream cipher, the exact same mathematical flow is used for decryption: feeding the shared secret Key and public Nonce into the receiver's hardware generates the identical keystream, perfectly restoring the original plaintext.

 ### 2. RTL Architecture & FSM
 * **FSM-Based Control:** A 5-state Finite State Machine strictly manages the execution pipeline: